Juan-Mendoza00/pi_mlops/README.md

 # Steam Project: Recommendation System Based on Cosine Similarity

-The purpose of this project is to simulate a MLOps task, from ETL to the deployment of and API to a free cloud service.
+The purpose of this project is to simulate a Machine Learning Operations (MLOps) task, from ETL duties to the deployment of and API in a free cloud service.

 The entire project structure follows a straighforward path, from reading and cleaning data to Eploratory Analysis, following by the development of Machine Learning models with the objective of building a Recommendation System.
 Finally, clean and processed data